 For example, YouTube Music is only supported in a small handful of countries at the time of writing this article, while Spotify and Apple Music are available just about every country.

 When setting up your release inside of DistroKid, you do have the option to restrict which countries your music is available in, if you choose to do so.
-To properly restrict countries, DistroKid recommends uploading 10 – 14 days in advance of a planned release date using a Musician Plus or Label.
+To properly restrict countries, DistroKid recommends uploading 10 – 14 days in advance of a planned release date using a Musician Plus or Ultimate plan.

 You should also know that some releases may not be distributed to specific countries depending on which language you select during the song submission process, if there is explicit content, or do to any potential licensing issues.